stanford-ppl/Green-Marl/README.md

  many vertex as possible) through a well-known greedy algorithm.
 The algorithm is non-deterministic due to lack of tie-breaking rule.

+ (f) Single-Source Shortest Path (sssp.gm): this file computes shortest distance
+ to every nodes in the graph from a single node.

- (f) Adamic-Adar (adamicAdar.gm) : this computes Adamic-Adar value of each edge, which is often used to predict possible future edges in social networks.
+ (g) Adamic-Adar (adamicAdar.gm) : this computes Adamic-Adar value of each edge, which is often used to predict possible future edges in social networks.